Coindegens/Azure-AI-Services-01/README.md

-# Azure AI Services Exercises
+# Azure AI Services

-This repository contains two Python projects that demonstrate how to use Azure AI services to detect the language of a given text.
+This repository contains two methods that demonstrate how to use Azure AI services to detect the language of a given text.
 The projects use both the SDK client and REST client approaches.

 ## Projects